Pinot Noir: Red or White?

 Jacob’s Creek Reserve Chardonnay Pinot Noir

 While Chardonnay is the most grown white grape breed in the world, Pinot Noir is the red wine grape that has more punch.
 Among Pinot fans and drinkers there’s a kind of fascination for exploring awesome bottles because it is high-strung and complex to cultivate.
+You can find out more at Jacob’s Creek Pinot Noit.

 The amusing thing is that where there is Chardonnay, there is normally Pinot Noir.
 This is because both grapes like identical conditions: cool and fair climates.
 This Sparkling Jacob’s Creek Reserve Chardonnay Pinot Noir is a superior non-vintage wine produced from premium Chardonnay and Pinot Noir grapes, featuring classic citrus flavours with a tempting crisp finish.